jelearn/dnd-pack-attack/README.md

 - [ ] Migrate to `vite`-based template, as the `degit`-based one is no longer maintained.
 - [ ] Figure out how to keep the `pack-attack.js` external to the `svelte` files and use it via import.
 - [ ] Figure out how to make CSS definitions imported from separate files.
-- [ ] Improve CSS so it looks better, possibly closer to the old Formik version 0.0.13.
+- [X] Improve CSS so it looks better, possibly closer to the old Formik version 0.0.13.
 - [ ] Figure out how do populate `/build` with production optimized build for display on GitHub.
+- [ ] Add form reset button?
+- [ ] Add drop-down for common creatures as well as custom entry.

 ---